International Sports Business

 Deadline for applying:

-Here you can download the minor regulation for the academic year 2018-2019.
+You can download the minor regulation for the academic year 2020-2021.

 The purpose of the minor regulation is to inform you about the subjects within the minor, how the testing is set up and when you have finished the minor.
 Students can derive rights out of the text of the minor regulation.